Physician Executive Leadership Institute

 Meeting Vermont's Needs for Physician Leaders

-The Vermont Medical Society Education & Research Foundation is proud to announce its second statewide Physician Executive Leadership Institute Foundational Course to begin in fall 2020.
+The Vermont Medical Society Education & Research Foundation is proud to announce the 2020/2021 cohort of the Physician Executive Leadership Institute (PELI) Foundational Course to begin November, 2020.
 This course is offered in partnership with the Daniel Hanley Center for Health Leadership and Lumunos, and is supported by funding from the Physicians Foundation.

 Perhaps more than ever before physicians and PAs are being asked to step up and skillfully lead rapid change throughout the COVID-19 pandemic.
 Every clinician is being called upon to bring her or his leadership and management styles and skills to the forefront to ensure the best outcomes for Vermont patients.
 VMSERF is pleased to continue to offer an experiential learning opportunity that will enhance and fine-tune valuable leadership skills and concepts for a statewide cohort of Vermont physicians and PAs.
 Click HERE for the 2020 brochure and curriculum.

-The physician or PA leader attending this program will benefit from the following:
+The physician or PA leaders attending this program will benefit from the following:

 - A 40-hour curriculum incorporating online resources of Harvard Business Publishing

 - 40 Category One CME credits (application in process) *